DaviDokuro/SARP-Toolset/ReadMe.md

 	# Using the shenMoveAll.sh script to:
 		-rename all packs from CSV records

-	# Using the pcmc.sh script to
+	# Using the pcdc.sh script to
 		-rename individual packs through comparison algorithm
 		-generate csv record of changes made

-	# Using the pcmcAll.sh script to
+	# Using the pcdcAll.sh script to
 		-rename all packs through comparison algorithm
 		-generate csv record of changes made